tonethar/IGME-330-Spring-2023/notes/object-notes.md

   "population" : 2697000
 };

-// E6 "shorthand" way to initializa object properties let obj2 = {
+// E6 "shorthand" way to initialize object properties let obj2 = {
   city, // "city" will be the name of the property, and the value of the city variable will be the value of the property founded, // ditto